ProteinGym/proteingym-base/docs/decisions/0007-dataset-splits.md

 ## Decision

-Subsets (of datasets) will hold the split information.
+Subsets (of a dataset) will hold the split information.

 ## Decision Drivers